TTNRT/status-code/content/issues/2024-05-10-downtime-on-midwest.md

 ---

 _2024-05-10 11:26:00 AM - We are aware that the Midwest site is currently experiencing downtime issues.
 Give us some time to figure out whats wrong._

+_2024-05-10 11:36:00 AM - We are susspecting the downtime may be linked to all of the resources being eaten up by a program of some sort.
+That is not confirmed at this time, but in order conserve trafic coming on site, any forwarded ports are now being cut off for the time being.
+We will get back to this as soon as we can._